odubno/instagram-analyzer/README.md

 Welcome!

+**We're excited to present how to take an IPython Notebook, containing all of the data work, and strip out the relevant parts to build out the Flask back-end and then add a nice front-end so that the work can be displayed in a browser for the world to see.**

-**Today we’ll detail how to convert an IPython Notebook - which pulls data from Instagram and analyzes the data via Pandas - into a Flask web application.**
+**We’ll detail how to convert an IPython Notebook - which pulls data from Instagram and analyzes the data via Pandas - into a Flask web application.**

 ADD IMAGE